 Dial Level Difference Agent Target will remove agents out of the equation of (Agent X Dial Level).
 You can disable or enable this feature to unlock the next toggle which is Agent Target Value.

 The agent Target Value will exclude agents from the dial level calculation.
 This is used so that it will dial lower than the number of agents that are ready for your campaign.
 For example, if you have 5 dial level and 5 agents, that would be a total of 25 calls at max.
 If you exclude 1 agent, it will call 20 calls instead.

 Dial Threshold will change the Dial Level based on how many agents are ready in this campaign.

-Stop New Calls From Being Placed will stop calling when everyone is on a call.
+Stop Dialing Past Threshold will stop calling when everyone is on a call.
 This means that when everyone is on a call, the campaign will stop calling new calls.
 If the campaign was in the middle of making calls, those will finish and will wait till an agent is ready.

 If the Dial Threshold is disabled, Dial Threshold Agents and Dial Threshold Override Level will not available in Advanced Dial Settings.